springbov/dndsrd5.2_markdown/src/03_Classes/10_Sorcerer.md

 | 18    | +6                | Subclass feature                | 18             | 6        | 20              | 4 | 3 | 3 | 3 | 3 | 1 | 1 | 1 | 1 |
 | 19    | +6                | Epic Boon                       | 19             | 6        | 21              | 4 | 3 | 3 | 3 | 3 | 2 | 1 | 1 | 1 |
 | 20    | +6                | Arcane Apotheosis               | 20             | 6        | 22              | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |

-### **Sorcerer Class Features**

-As a Sorcerer, you gain the following class features when you reach the specified Sorcerer levels.
-These features are listed in the Sorcerer Features table.

 #### Level 1: Spellcasting